AntonTheDev/JSONModelKit/documentation/custom_transforms_struct.md

 }
 ```

 Once we have defined a Coordinate struct, let's create a mapper that parses out the values from the response and return the value of Coordinate type.

-**US2ExampleCoordinateTransformer Implementation**
+**JSONModelKitCoordinateTransformer Implementation**

 ```
 let longitudeKey    = "longitude" let latitudeKey     = "latitude"

-public class US2ExampleCoordinateTransformer : US2TransformerProtocol {
+public class JSONModelKitCoordinateTransformer : JMTransformerProtocol {

     public func transformValues(inputValues : Dictionary<String, Any>?) -> Any? {

         if let coordinateDictionary = inputValues as?
 Dictionary<String, Double> {
             if let unwrappedLongitude = coordinateDictionary[longitudeKey] {
                 if let unwrappedLatitude = coordinateDictionary[latitudeKey] {